-Creek Trail, and Dillon Pinnacles Trail.
+HIKING, BACKPACKING, SIGHTSEEING, WILDERNESS-LIKE EXPERIENCE, AND OTHER RECREATIONAL ACTIVITIES-There are designated hiking trails along the northern side of the reservoirs including the Crystal Creek Trail, Mesa Creek Trail, Hermits Rest Trail, Curecanti Creek Trail, and Dillon Pinnacles Trail.
 The pinnacles are the dominant geologic feature along Blue Mesa Reservoir.
 The Dillon Pinnacles Trail is very popular, offering spectacular views of the reservoir, the distant San Juan Mountain peaks, and the interestingly eroded volcanic pinnacles.

 Two trails to the reservoirs are reached from US 50.
 The Mesa Creek Trailhead, which is on the north side of Crystal Reservoir just below Morrow Point Dam, is accessed from the south side of the reservoir by crossing a footbridge over to the northern shoreline.
 Parking for the trailhead is reached via the road leading from Cimarron to the dam.
 The Pine Creek Trail, which runs along the south shore of Morrow Point Reservoir just below Blue Mesa Dam, is accessible from a trailhead just off US 50.
 Backcountry areas that offer opportunities for solitude occur within the current NRA primarily on Crystal and Morrow Point Reservoirs.
 However, access can be difficult.
 Some of the arms on Blue Mesa Reservoir offer similar opportunities.
 However, boat and vehicle noise may be clearly audible.
 Greater potential exists on proposed lands for such solitude opportunities, especially Land Units A (CO 92 COA), B (Blue Mesa Reservoir Agency), and H (West-End Agency).
 An example of a potential extended backcountry opportunity is a continuous trail along the north rim above the Gunnison River, linking Gunnison Gorge National Conservation Area, Black Canyon of the Gunnison National Park, and Curecanti National Recreation Area.

 Backcountry/boat-in camping opportunities exist on all the reservoirs.
 Due to the narrowness of reservoir arms and creek outlets, the visitor is more in touch with the surrounding landscape and geology.
-Though the NRA offers multiple opportunities for backcountry camping on the reservoirs, there is limited opportunity for backpacking experiences elsewhere in the NRA.
-However, potential exists within the proposed lands for backpacking, especially in Land Units A (CO 92 COA), B (Blue Mesa Reservoir Agency), and H (West-End Agency).
+Though the NRA offers multiple opportunities for backcountry camping on the reservoirs, there is limited opportunity for backpacking Horseback riding is currently an approved activity in some areas, such as the Dillon Pinnacles Trail to access the West Elk Wilderness north of Curecanti NRA.
+Horse corrals are located at Dry Gulch and Ponderosa campgrounds and outside the NRA at Soap Creek Campground (USFS).